-In this Mightycause Guide article, we’re going to go over the nuts-and-bolts of how to use your page, best practices, and how to use your page to make your campaign successful.
+In this support article, we’re going to go over the nuts-and-bolts of how to create a fundraising page, use your page, and how to make your campaign successful.

 Before we get to the nitty gritty, here’s a quick breakdown of the different types of Mightycause pages and how they work: